AutoxingTech/axbot_restbook/docs/reference/websocket.md

   // If false, the pose is globally unique and can be trusted.
   // If true, the environment is not a good match
-  // or pose is not globally unique thus should be verified by an human operator.
+  // or the pose is not globally unique and should be verified by a human operator.
   //
-  // If the result is from a successful match of barcode,
+  // If the result is from a successful barcode match,
   // `needs_confirmation` is always true.
   "needs_confirmation": false,
-  "pose": { "pos": [0.32, 0.97], "ori": 0.0 }, // 物体的位置和朝向
+  "pose": { "pos": [0.32, 0.97], "ori": 0.0 }, // Object position and orientation.
   "message": "Succeeded with barcode R25B13_7"
 }
 ```

 ## Device Info

-Only for those clients which already established a websocket connection but don't want to make REST API requests.
+Intended for clients that have already established a WebSocket connection but prefer not to make separate REST API requests.

 Request: